oursiberia/firefoxmarket/README.md

 to install all the node packages.

-You'll also need to run
+There are some client side dependencies like Angular.js which should already be included.
+In the event they are missing you should be able to run

 ```javascript
   bower install
 ```

-from within the public directory as the site uses Angular for very client side management.
+from within the public directory to get the necessary libraries.

 run
 ```javascript